Horn of Africa: Ancient history

 Somalia was an important link in the Horn, connecting the region's commerce with the rest of the ancient world.
 Somali sailors and merchants were the main suppliers of frankincense, myrrh and spices, all of which were valuable luxuries to the Ancient Egyptians, Phoenicians, Mycenaeans, Babylonians and Romans.
 The Romans consequently began to refer to the region as Regio Aromatica.
-In the classical era, several flourishing Somali city-states such as Opone, Mosylon and Malao also competed with the Sabaeans, Parthians and Axumites for the rich Indo-Greco-Roman trade.
+In the classical era, several flourishing Somali city-states such as Opone, Mosylon and Malao competed with the Sabaeans, Parthians and Axumites for the rich Indo-Greco-Roman trade.

 The birth of Islam opposite the Horn's Red Sea coast meant that local merchants and sailors living on the Arabian Peninsula gradually came under the influence of the new religion through their converted Arab Muslim trading partners.
 With the migration of Muslim families from the Islamic world to the Horn in the early centuries of Islam, and the peaceful conversion of the local population by Muslim scholars in the following centuries, the ancient city-states eventually transformed into Islamic Mogadishu, Berbera, Zeila, Barawa and Merka, which were part of the Barbara civilization.
 The city of Mogadishu came to be known as the "City of Islam" and controlled the East African gold trade for several centuries.